 By Elisabeth Tweedie, Satellite Markets & Research

 The industry’s premier show, Satellite 2020 in Washington, D.C., was almost a surreal experience.
-I don’t know the precise numbers, but from walking around the show floor, I would guess that attendance was down by 30-50%.
+I don’t know the precise numbers, but from walking around the Satellite 2020 show floor, I would guess that attendance was down by 30-50%.
 There were large gaps where booths should have been.

 Tuesday, the opening day for exhibits, had the same feeling and volume of foot traffic as a usual last day of a show.
 Although this year, there really wasn’t a last day.
 The show and conference sessions were due to close on Thursday, but early on Wednesday afternoon, the Washington, D.C.
-Health Department issued an order banning events of more than 1,000 people, so the organisers cancelled the last day of the show and advised attendees that they had to be out of the convention center by 17.30 that day.
+Health Department issued an order banning events of more than 1,000 people, so the organizers cancelled the last day of the show and advised attendees that they had to be out of the convention center by 17:30 that day.

 Attendance at the sessions, which started on Monday, varied tremendously.
 Some were nearly full, others devoid of both audience and speakers.
 Most were missing one or more speakers.
 For attendees, it was also a mixed experience.
 Some reported so many cancelled meetings, that the whole experience was a waste of time.
 Others felt that the meetings that they did have were much more productive, due to all the extra time available.